George M. Holmes: Early life

 Holmes, a native of Mount Airy, North Carolina, was a 1954 graduate of Appalachian State University.
 At Appalachian, he received a football scholarship.
 Holmes married Barbara Ireland, the daughter of William Nelson Ireland, who was also a state legislator in the 1950s.

-He taught at West Yadkin High School from 1954–1956, coaching football, baseball and basketball.
+He taught at West Yadkin High School from 1954 to 1956, coaching football, baseball and basketball.
 In 1956, he joined W. N. Ireland Insurance Company in Yadkinville, North Carolina.
 He later became president and co-owner.

 Political life

-Holmes was first elected to state office in 1974 and has only been defeated once, in the post-Watergate backlash against Republicans in 1976.
-He was the minority whip from 1981–1982 and minority party joint caucus leader from 1983-84.
-When Republicans took over the state House in 1995, Holmes gained considerable power as the co-chairman of the House Appropriations Committee from 1995-98.
+Holmes was first elected to state office in 1974 and was defeated only once, in the post-Watergate backlash against Republicans in 1976.
+He was the minority whip from 1981 to 1982 and minority party joint caucus leader from 1983 to 1984.
+When Republicans took over the state House in 1995, Holmes gained considerable power as the co-chairman of the House Appropriations Committee from 1995 to 1998.

 In 2003, Holmes, the senior Republican, was a candidate for speaker of the state House.
 Holmes was a compromise candidate after five Republicans refused to support Rep. Leo Daughtry.
 Republican Rep. Richard T. Morgan ended Holmes' bid when he and his allies orchestrated a power-sharing deal with Democrat Jim Black.

 The George M. Holmes Convocation Center, an 8,325 seat arena in Boone, North Carolina, is named for Holmes, who was instrumental in bringing in state funds for the project.

 Holmes was popular in his district, which is overwhelmingly Republican.
 He ran unopposed in the 2006 and 2004 elections, and had a Libertarian challenger in 2002.